aces/apptainer-squashfs-support/doc_examples/hcp_1200_README.txt

 3) But how do I access the files then?

-Using singularity.
-Version 3.2 or better is needed, and happens to be installed on Beluga (type "module load singularity/3.2").

-Using any container of your choice, you can 'mount' these files inside your container, and magically all the HCP dataset files will appear in your container's filesystem space.
-A simple CentOS container is provided here for you to experiment with (it's the file called sing_squashfs.simg).
+With the containerization command 'apptainer'.
+Using Any Apptainer container of your choice, you can 'mount' these files inside your container, and magically all the HCP dataset files will appear in your container's filesystem space.
+A simple CentOS container is provided here for you to experiment with (it's the file called apptainer_squashfs.sif).

-  # Make sure 3.2 is loaded; only needed once per login (consider putting this in your bashrc)
-  module load singularity/3.2

   # Enter a shell in the container with one of the SquashFS file mounted:
-  singularity shell --overlay hcp1200-00-100206-103414.squashfs sing_squashfs.simg
+  apptainer shell --overlay hcp1200-00-100206-103414.squashfs apptainer_squashfs.sif

   # Have a look at the 20 subjects, they will be under the path "/HCP_1200_data"
   ls -l /HCP_1200_data